megangoyette/DG/docs/index.md

 # Who is Data Governance?

-Data Governance is the team charged with formalizing behavior and holding people accountable with respect to our company’s privacy and data protection practices.
+Data Governance (DG) is the team charged with formalizing behavior and holding people accountable with respect to our company’s privacy and data protection practices.

-# Standards, Policies, and Processes
+# DG Standards, Policies, and Processes

 ### [Consumer Data Retention Policy](https://docs.google.com/document/d/1ppKHWN5-iMSqMPgpdPM4Sf20FkVd0flh8gsoN4Jmq-I/edit?usp=sharing)
 This policy is meant to improve data minimization practices by not keeping data longer than we need it, and to remain compliant with data laws and  regulations.